tensorflow/tfjs-converter/README.md

 1. A python pip package to convert a TensorFlow SavedModel/Checkpoint Model to a web friendly format.
 If you already have a converted model, or are using an already hosted model (e.g. MobileNet), skip this step.
 2. [Javascript API](./src/executor/tf_model.ts), for loading and running inference.

-## Step 1: Converting a [SavedModel](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md) or [Checkpoint Model](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/session_bundle/README.md) to a web-friendly format
+## Step 1: Converting a [SavedModel](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md) or [Session Bundle Model](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/session_bundle/README.md) to a web-friendly format

 1. Install the TensorFlow.js pip package: